ekspono/vero/README.md

 ## Setup

 At the moment Vero is a bit complicated to set up.
 This is fine for us since we have a monorepo structure and a containerized dev environment where Vero is provided.
+Vero currently has a hard dependency on git and needs to be executed inside a git repository.

 ## Example